kamalpratapsingh07/Demo_repo/README.md

 # Demo_repo
-This is my first readmi
+This is my Git Repository.
 Author: Kamalpratapsingh